-Cold and rainy days call for warm and cozy meals and today is one of those days.
-It’s grey, rainy and this one pot country chicken and vegetables is keeping us nourished and satisfied.
+Cold and rainy days call for warm and cozy meals.
+Today is one of those days.
+It’s grey, rainy and just plain yuck!
+This one pot country chicken and vegetables is keeping us nourished and satisfied.

 The winter has set in now and come the weekends I’m happily found indoors cooking up some AMAZING dishes like this one.
 This full flavoured, one pot chicken is a particularly delicious and nurturing.

 And last week, on a particularly cold, dark and drizzly day in the inner suburbs of Sydney, this one pot country chicken dish ended up being particularly good for keeping warm.